wat3rbug/3dprints/README.md

-3dprints # A weekend web page to track print jobs for the 3d printer.
+3dprints # A weekend web page to track print jobs for the 3d printer/s.
+Im wondering if I should abandon this page, now that a) I have mulitple printers, and b) I discovered Bambu Labs has a print management application that does what I need and then some.

-<h1>3D Prints</h1> - redone Mar 11 2025
+<h1>3D Prints</h1> - A simple wish list print website.
+It does roughly keep track of the spools I use, the ordering and order tracking and other bobs and bits.
+A weekend project that occasionally gets a weekend update.
+Not like the SNL weekend update.

 <h2>Purpose</h2>